MarcoTamb/Phlegrean-Fields/README.md

 To run locally, clone the repository, install all the dependencies in *requirements.txt*, set the ENV variable REACT_VERSION=18.2.0 (for dash-mantine-components) and run *main.py*.

-If using Mamba/Conda, to set env variables I suggest to create a separate environment and use the following commands: (replace mamba with conda if using conda)
+If using Mamba/Conda, to set env variables I suggest to create a separate environment and use the following commands, assuming you are in the project folder: (replace mamba with conda if using conda)

     mamba create -n phlegrean
     mamba activate phlegrean
     mamba install --yes --file requirements.txt
     mamba env config vars set REACT_VERSION=18.2.0
+    python main.py

 You can then access the dashboard on *[localhost:8050](http://localhost:8050)* If somehow you ever want to deploy this to the internet, make sure to follow [these instructions](https://dash.plotly.com/deployment) on the Dash website to avoid potential vulnerabilities.